biougevikas/biougevikas.github.io/index.md

 ---

 ### **Profile**
 Mobile No. :
 Email : biougevikas@gmail.com

-A Student cum developer with 4 years of freelancing and 18 months of internship Experience.
+A Student come developer with 4 years of freelancing and 18 months of internship Experience.

 ---